"Sleep disorder drugs (hypnotic and sedative drugs) overview

 Other adverse reactions that have been reported with levodopa alone and with various carbidopa levodopa formulations and may occur with SINEMET CR are:

 Weight gain, edema.

 Ataxia, depression with suicidal tendencies, dementia, euphoria, convulsions (however, a causal relationship has not been established); bradykinetic episodes, numbness, muscle twitching, blepharospasm (which may be taken as an early sign of excess dosage; consideration of dosage reduction may be made at this time), trismus, activation of latent Horner's syndrome, nightmares.

 Read the Sinemet CR (carbidopa-levodopa sustained release) Side Effects Center for a complete guide to possible side effects

 Caution should be exercised when the following drugs are administered concomitantly with SINEMET CR.

-Symptomatic postural hypotension has occurred when carbidopa-levodopa preparations were added to the treatment of patients receiving some antihypertensive drugs.
-Therefore, when therapy with SINEMET CR (carbidopa-levodopa sustained release) is started, dosage adjustment of the antihypertensive drug may be required.
+Symptomatic postural hypotension has occurred when carbidopa levodopa preparations were added to the treatment of patients receiving some antihypertensive drugs.
+Therefore, when therapy with SINEMET CR is started, dosage adjustment of the antihypertensive drug may be required.

-For patients receiving monoamine oxidase (MAO) inhibitors (Type A or B), see CONTRAINDICATIONS.
-Concomitant therapy with selegiline and carbidopa-levodopa may be associated with severe orthostatic hypotension not attributable to carbidopa-levodopa alone (see CONTRAINDICATIONS).
+For patients receiving MAO inhibitors (Type A or B), see CONTRAINDICATIONS.
+Concomitant therapy with selegiline and carbidopa levodopa may be associated with severe orthostatic hypotension not attributable to carbidopa levodopa alone (see CONTRAINDICATIONS).